MileHacker Logo

 Accessibility

 RRTA buses are generally accessible, comes with ramps or lifts for wheelchairs and other mobility devices.
-They have designated seating for passengers with disabilities.
+They feature designated seating for passengers with disabilities.

 Navigating Efficiently

 Use the official RRTA web page or a reliable mapping app that features public transit options to plan your routes.
-Always verify the latest schedules.
+Always confirm the latest schedules.

 Tips for Using RRTA